How to Pass the Multistate Performance Test (MPT)

 The Multistate Performance Test (MPT) is a lawyerly exercise that requires examinees to complete a task that is outlined in the memo.
 The task could be something like drafting a persuasive brief, or an objective memo.
-In order to complete the task, students must critically evaluate and analyze information provided in the file and the library.
-Many students wonder how to pass the multistate performance test, and how to study for it in an efficient way.
+In order to complete the task, students must critically evaluate and analyze the information provided in the file and the library.
+Many students wonder how to pass the Multistate Performance Test, and how to study for it in an efficient way.

 The MPT is worth a significant percentage of an examinee’s overall score on many bar exams.
 For example, if you are in a Uniform Bar Exam state, the MPT is worth 20% of the total score.
 Thus, it is worth spending some time developing an approach to this portion of the exam!
 Below are some tips to help you to maximize your review for the MPT.